dpwgc/easierweb/README.md

 ```

 * Framework default use json format to process request and response data.
-* If you want to change the format, you can use the plugin, framework comes with multiple plugins.
+* If you want to change the format.
+You can use the plugins provided by the framework as described below.
+Or you can implement them by yourself.
-* When creating router, use 'RouterOptions' to set up the plugins.

 ```go
 // use xml format to process request and response data (global configuration, takes effect for all api)